-Combine and whisk the dry ingredients (chickpea flour, ground flaxseed, and spices), then add the water and whisk some more until smooth.
+Combine and whisk the dry ingredients (chickpea flour, ground flaxseed, baking powder, sea salt, cayenne, nutritional yeast), then add the water and whisk some more until smooth.

 Heat the olive oil or Earth Balance butter in a skillet over medium, adding the onions.
 Once the onions begin to soften (after 1 to 2 minutes), add the swiss chard, quickly followed by the chickpea flour mixture, pouring it evenly over the vegetables.

 Allow the mixture to settle for about 2 minutes.
 Once it starts to thicken, flip over small parts of the omelette with a spatula, until all of the mixture and vegetables have been turned over.
 Repeat the process, prodding the mixture frequently, until the omelette has congealed and has an egg-like texture.

 For a quick and dirty version, just mash up 1 to 2 avocados and squeeze some lemon juice on top of them.